iterative/dvc.org/content/docs/command-reference/plots/index.md

 37, 0.92302, 0.0299015
 ```

-In hierarchical file formats such as JSON, an array of consistent JSON objects
+In hierarchical file formats (JSON or YAML), an array of consistent objects is
-is expected. `dvc plots` subcommands can produce plots for a specified field or
+expected. `dvc plots` subcommands can produce plots for a specified field or a
-a set of them, from the array's objects.
+set of them, from the array's objects.
 For example, `val_loss` is one of the
 field names in the `train` array below:

 ```